jean0t/mkbackup/README.md

 **To-Do List 📝**
 ------------

-- [ ] Add option to select a custom output file name
+- [x] Add option to select a custom output file name
+- [ ] Change the directory that received the backup file